LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Change Log

+5.3.2: AssetBundles are now always unload after prefab is made to free up memory and prevent issues with reusing an assetBundle

+5.3.1: Bug fix to prevent non-compatible minis from locking up CMP

+5.3.1: Add Radial options for Effect Scaled and Effect Temporary

+5.3.0: Comes with a sample "BloodPool" asset intended for Temporary Effect use

+5.3.0: Added Temporary Effect (LCTRL+W) which disappears after a fixed time intermal (to be configurable in the future)

+5.3.0: Added Scaled Effect Transform (scales to Mini size when added unlike regular Effect which is always medium size to start)

+5.3.0: When transfromations are removed the key is removed from Stat Messaging

 5.2.0: Mini Transformation added to radial menu under the Transfromation selection.
 Can be turned of in settings.

 5.2.0: Added sample sphere effect content demonstrating transparency.
 Use "sphere" to apply.